rday45/flask-web-server/README.md

 }
 ```

-if successful you will receive some user details and the JSON token.
+If successful you will receive some user details and the JSON token.
 For example,:

 ```JSON
 {